i-made/coding/github_challenge/readme.md

 > What trade-offs (if any) did you make and why?

 #### Scaling Up
-During my professional work experience, I have worked upon a similar problem statement where we were trying to find what is the probability of knowing 'java' given the person knows 'c++'.
+During my professional work experience, I have worked on a similar problem statement where we were trying to find what is the probability of knowing 'java' given the person knows 'c++'.
 In that particular project, I looked at the relations between entities  e.g. 'is a' relation, 'has a' relation.
-Relations can help solve some hidden entity matching problem e.g. "'graphx' is under 'apache-spark' project" suggests that 'apache-spark' is the parent entity for 'graphx'.
+Relations can help solve some hidden entity matching problem e.g. "graphx is under apache-spark project" suggests that 'apache-spark' is the parent entity for 'graphx'.
 We can add features like these to the existing vectors and then do feature engineering using standard techniques to get the best precision for a known set of data.
 The addition of data from the different source will play an important role.
 We can assign confidence to each data source and depending upon the confidence we can then assign feature weights. e.g. features from Wikipedia get high weight.

+Since the entities were small in number I could fetch wikipedia data quickly.
+One of the trade-offs could be the time required for each wikipedia API call.
+While scaling up this part will need some attention.

 #### To do